 Hazardous Materials in the form of solids, liquids or gases can be a danger to all living things, property and our environment.
 Because they are used in the manufacture and the shipment of all types of products they are very closely regulated.
 Within the regulations are the specifications for the clear labeling of these materials to announce their presence and thus to avoid the possibility of injury or damage.
 Developed by The American National Standards Institute (ANSI), Hazardous Material Symbols have become the international standard involved in identification labeling.
 Each hazardous material has its own specific symbol, colors, borders and printed information to help readily identify the danger one may encounter when coming in contact it.
 Besides the ANSI standard, many federal, state and local laws as well as international laws require Hazardous materials to be identified.
 Here is a listing of some of the basic Hazardous Material Symbols:

-Improving The Tracking of Workplace Injuries and Illnesses
+“Improve Tracking of Workplace Injuries and Illnesses.”

 A number of various chemicals, hot or cold water as well as steam can cause serious injury to a worker performing maintenance.
 According to the OSHA regulation 1910.147, “The Control of Hazardous Energy” (Lockout/Tagout) all sources of energy to include, hydraulic, pneumatic, chemical and thermal must be locked out during a maintenance operation.
 To help satisfy that requirement, devices have been developed to insure that both liquids and gases are securely locked out.